 One for Ireland is about making the best possible impact to the most pressing issues.
-Our research showed that youth mental health is the most pressing issue for young people today as well as being somewhere we can make a difference.
-However, rather than just raising money and handing over a cheque we want to go out and engage with what projects are making the biggest impact in their communities.
+Our research has demonstrated that youth homelessness is the most pressing issue for young people today as well as being somewhere we can make a difference.
+However, rather than just raising money and handing over a cheque we want to go out and engage with the projects that are making the greatest impact in their communities.

 One for Ireland is all about impact.
-Its about getting much needed funding to the best available charity projects.
-To make sure we pick the best we are working with a panel of professionals whose experience crosses campaigning and grassroots organization to community youth development and psychology to media and business.
+It’s about getting much needed funding to the best available charity projects.
+To make sure we select the best charities we are working with a panel of professionals whose experience crosses campaigning and grassroots organization to community youth development and psychology to media and business.
 Here’s our panel:

 Sabina is Head of Grants and Programmes at the Irish Youth Foundation.
 She works closely with children and community workers across the country to develop and maintain Youthbank programmes to give young people in Ireland the chance of a bright future.

 Niall is the CEO of the Irish Youth Foundation where he has worked since 2012.
 Prior to that he served as ISPCA Director of Fundraising and as CEO of the Irish Osteoporosis Society.
 Before working in the not-for-profit sector Niall was Managing Director of Ross Communications and holds a BA Degree from Maynooth University, a Higher Diploma in Public Relations from the Fitzwilliam Institute and a Certificate in Fundraising from Fundraising Ireland.
 Niall has been heavily involved with the One for Ireland project from the beginning.

 One for Ireland does not commit itself to a given charity.
 In order to have the best impact we will divided Ireland into geographical regions and a percentage of the funds raised will be assigned to each region, benefitting one of our partners.